rivertam2016/pyCMR3/README.md

 scaled just by the parameter s, since this absorbs the (1 - gamma_cf) scalar during fits.

+## eCMR
-It can be set to run a version of eCMR (Talmi et al., 2019, Psychological Review) by setting the number of sources in the model equal to 1.
+This code can be set to run a version of eCMR (Talmi et al., 2019, Psychological Review) by setting the number of sources in the model equal to 1, and by setting beta_source equal to a nonzero, positive value equal to or greater than 1.0.

 Note however that this version of eCMR differs from the eCMR version in that paper in a couple
 ways: (1) learning carries across multiple lists; (2) simulates a distractor task prior to recall.